-The site is located at Eshiels near Peebles in the Scottish Borders Region.
-The site was previously a gas works and is currently operating as a depot and licenced Waste Transfer Station for the Scottish Borders Council.
+The site is located at Eshiels near Peebles.
+The site was previously a gas works and at the time operating as a depot and licenced Waste Transfer Station for the Scottish Borders Council.

-Ground investigations showed the site to be overlain by Made Ground with a variable thickness of between 0.2 – 6.5m bgl.
-The Made Ground is typically underlain by Alluvium Deposits extending to depths of over 11m bgl.
-The Alluvium Deposits comprise of medium dense to dense silty sandy gravel with some cobbles.
-In addition to the above, geological maps indicate the above to be underlain by Llandovery Formations (Gala), comprising medium to thick bedded and coarse-grained sandstones with thin siltstones.
+Ground investigations showed the site to be overlain by made ground with a variable thickness of between 0.2 – 6.5m bgl.
+The made ground being underlain by alluvium deposits extending to depths of over 11m bgl.
+Geological maps indicate the above to be underlain by Llandovery Formations (Gala), comprising medium to thick bedded and coarse-grained sandstones with thin siltstones.

 The prime concerns were the protection of offsite groundwater receptors and particularly the River Tweed.
-An Envirotreat Soil Mixed Reactive Permeable Barrier was considered the best technology solution for this application, as it would address all contaminants of concern within the groundwater to the proposed clean up criteria, within the budgets available.
+An Envirotreat Permeable Reactive Barrier (PRB) was considered the best available solution to achieve the required outcomes for the site and protection of offsite receptor.
+An E-Clay PRB was shown to not only address all contaminants of concern within the groundwater to the required clean up criteria, but well within the available funding.